Categories

 Museum branding and the erosion of authority

-For most of human history, we have accepted the top-down authority of certain institutions—whether they be cultural, religious or, more recently, scientific.
+For most of human history, we have accepted the top-down authority of certain institutions—whether they be cultural, religious or, more recently, “Scientific.”
 We are in the habit of relying on this authority to help us understand the world—to see the proper “order of things.”
 This imposed order assigns meaning, packages it and doles it out in discrete, easily digestible forms like museum labels, names for things, or species designations.
-Thanks to science we understand that a house cat (felis catus) is an entirely different category of animal from a dog (canis lupus familiaris), even though both may be beloved house pets.
+Thanks to Science we understand that a house cat (felis catus) is an entirely different category of animal from a dog (canis lupus familiaris) even though both may be beloved house pets.

 The postmodern movement calls into question this way of chopping up the world.
-Originating in 19thCentury philosophy with Friedrich Nietzsche (who famously pointed out the increasing irrelevance and waning authority of the church with “God is dead”) and Søren Kierkegaard, a rebellion has been mounted against such inherited hierarchies.
+Originating in 19th Century philosophy with Friedrich Nietzsche (who famously pointed out the increasing irrelevancy and waning authority of the church with “God is dead.”) and Søren Kierkegaard, a rebellion has been mounted against such inherited hierarchies.
 Why, they asked, must one’s conception of the world always be handed down from trusted authorities?
 These thinkers and their philosophical heirs have proposed that an individual has the power to create meaning and to decide what is personally relevant.
 This suggests that how we give meaning to things—how we distinguish one category from another—might just be arbitrary.
 Or, it could mean that all systems are equally valid, thus giving each individual the power to create her own world of meaning and parcel it up as she sees fit.

 The authority, the curator, the author, the expert—anyone whose charge it is to create grand classifications and assign meaning—has been demoted.

 I like this idea, and it is precisely this latter interpretation that I understand Lily to be espousing for museums and, by extension, for museum branding.
 Who are we, she says, to dictate how one understands the meaning of the content of “my” museum?
-A museum brand that tries to assign meaning in predictable ways is anathema to this.
+A museum brand that tries to assign meaning in predictable ways, is anathema to this.
 Follow this reasoning and you get to a very interesting place, one of ever-changing invention and categorization.
 I’m reminded of the preface to The Order of Things, in which Michel Foucault cites a wonderful list of classifications for animals originally invented by Borges in his Celestial Emporium of Benevolent Knowledge:

 “This passage quotes a ‘certain Chinese encyclopedia’ in which it is written that ‘animals are divided into: (a) belonging to the Emperor, (b) embalmed, (c) tame, (d) sucking pigs, (e) sirens, (f) fabulous, (g) stray dogs, (h) included in the present classification, (i) frenzied, (j) innumerable, (k) drawn with a very fine camel-hair brush, (l) et cetera, (m) having just broken the water pitcher, (n) that from a long way off look like flies’.”

 In a postmodern world—the one we live in now—this typology is possible, desirable even.
 The authority, the curator, the author, the expert—anyone whose charge it is to create grand classifications and assign meaning—has been demoted.
 This is our Internet paradigm, is it not?
 The authority is now just one voice among many.
-In this 21st Century, who is to say that Borges’s list, with its amusing classifications, is not just as good as the scientific version we use with its arcane Latin designations?
+In this 21st Century, who is to say that Borges’ list, with its amusing classifications, is not just as good as the scientific version we use with its arcane Latin designations?

 What does this mean for museum branding?